annie-y-he/EnvLab/README.md

 ### Execution

 1. Set up a development environment with the necessary frontend technologies installed.
-2. Design and implement the frontend of the website using Vue/React/Angular with TypeScript, HTML, and SCSS.
+2. Design and implement the frontend of the website using Vue.
 3. Set up a Firebase project and enable Cloud Firestore as the database.
 4. Configure Firebase Authentication to allow user authentication and authorization.
 5. Implement the necessary Firebase Authentication and Cloud Firestore rules to handle user authentication, article creation, and article retrieval.